Overview

 Figure 6: Energy and electricity consumption per employee (normal climate)

-Source: ODYSSEEMeasures from the NEEAP are being upgraded in the NECP and especially in the long-term renovation strategy.
+Source: ODYSSEEMeasures from the NEEAP were upgraded in the NECP and especially in the long-term renovation strategy.
 Subsidies and soft loans are available for private homeowners who wish to improve the energy performance of their homes through better insulation, installation of heat recovery ventilation and investment in renewable energy sources.
 Special attention is given to multifamily houses, by the preparation of new instruments to gain consensus for renovation, by subsidizing renovation for socially vulnerable people at 100% and by setting up guaranty scheme.
 Construction of new very efficient houses and flats is also subsidised.
-Building Regulations set statutory minimum energy performance requirements for new buildings and substantial changes in existing buildings.
-Regulation has been tightened in 2011.
-Further tightening is envisaged in the near future.
+Building Regulations set statutory minimum energy performance requirements for new buildings and substantial changes in existing buildings are in place.
+Regulation has been tightened in 2022.
 Financial programmes for energy renovation of buildings in public sector are in place and combined with energy contracting schemes.
 Energy management is being setup in public sector.
 The NECP sets the goal to reduce energy use in buildings by at least 20% in 2030 compared to 2005.

 Table 2: Sample of policies and measures implemented in the building sector